validatedpatterns/docs/devsecops/getting-started.md

 1. A `values-secret.yaml` file is used to automate setup of secrets needed for:

    * A Git repository (E.g. Github, GitLab etc.)
+   * Quay registry deployment secrets.
    * Any application secrets that are needed.

    DO NOT COMMIT THIS FILE.
 You do not want to push personal credentials to GitHub.
 Instead copy the template file `values-secret.yaml.template` to your home directory.
+Change the values in that file to ones that fit your environment.

    ```sh
    cp values-secret.yaml.template ~/values-secret.yaml